Tania Clifton-Smith

 Books:

-- Breathe to Succeed (Penguin NZ 1999)
+- Breathe to Succeed (Penguin NZ, 1999)

-- Breathe Stretch & Move (Random NZ 2002)
+- Breathe Stretch & Move (Random House NZ, 2002) – co-authored with Dinah Bradley

-- Breathing Matters (Random NZ 2006)
+- Breathing Matters (Random House NZ, 2006) – co-authored with Dr Jim Bartley

 Paper: